PKBeam/RiffExt/README.md

 This is a program to extract RIFF data from files.

-Although originally made to rip music from Baldur's Gate 3 game archives, this should work for any arbitrary file.
+Although originally made to rip music from Baldur's Gate 3 game archives (`LSPK`), this should work for any file that doesn't compress or encrypt the RIFF data.

 Output files have the `.wem` extension.